Health A to Z Last updated on 2022-04-11 16:18:06

 - Fruits like oranges

-Some people may respond well to Vitamin D supplementation after being advised by a professional.
-Do not self-diagnose or self-medicate – a doctor will be able to tell you how much Vitamin D you lack and how much your body needs and then can treat you accordingly.
+From nutritional supplements Some people may respond well to Vitamin D supplementation after being advised by a professional.
+Do not self-diagnose or self-medicate - a doctor will be able to tell you how much Vitamin D you lack and how much your body needs and then can treat you accordingly.
 Remember excess vitamin D might lead to toxicity.

 Vitamin D is essential for your body to thrive at its optimum, and most people don't have the right amount of it.
 If you think that you are suffering from symptoms of low vitamin D, consult with a doctor to check your current Vitamin D levels.
 You can also download the MFine app and book a test to find out your Vitamin D levels.